taddison/personal-site/content/blog/2018/03/pattern-sql-server-as-a-shared-cache-for-expensive-stored-procedures/index.md

 Finally, supporting an empty result set isn't possible when only using a results table.
 Consider a product with no sales - the correct result set has no rows, and the only way to cache that is with a second table in addition to your results table.

-### Cleanup
+### Clean-up

-Storing expired results meant that cleanup became a critical issue.
+Storing expired results meant that clean-up became a critical issue.
 Initial attempts to run deletes were fairly slow (not to mention expensive compared to a truncate), so we decided that we had to do the work required to support truncating the results table.

 The requirement to truncate was the motivation for the master control table - without some kind of coordination we couldn't find a way to safely truncate while the procedures were running.
 Stopping the procedures being called wasn't possible, but stopping the caching system was something we could support (the cache is a feature which aids performance - the system can run without it, albeit with reduced headroom).

-Setting the right frequency of the cleanup job depends heavily on how much data is generated and how much space you can dedicate to the cache solution.
+Setting the right frequency of the clean-up job depends heavily on how much data is generated and how much space you can dedicate to the cache solution.

 ### TempDb usage for staging results